tamtamchik/exchanger/README.md

 This package provides functionality to fetch the exchange rates of different currencies using Yahoo Finance APIs.

-## Features

-- Fetches exchange rates of different currencies using Yahoo Finance APIs.
-- Written in TypeScript for robust typing and error checking.

 ## Installation

 Using npm: